Let’s work together to find a solution

 While Freddie Mac does not directly make loans to consumers, the organization has designated lender networks.
 Within the SBL program, 12 lenders offer Freddie Mac small balance loans.
 Some of these SBL program lenders include Capital One, CBRE, CPC Mortgage, and more.

 The lenders offer small balance loan amounts ranging from $1 million to $7.5 million with amortization of up to 30 years.
 There are two types of loan terms offered by Freddie Mac lenders: hybrid ARM or fixed terms.
-Hybrid ARM refers to a 20-year term with an initial five, seven, or 10-year fixed-rate period.
-Conversely, a fixed term refers to a five, seven, or 10-year loan term.
+Hybrid ARM refers to a 20-year term with an initial five-, seven-, or 10-year fixed-rate period.
+Conversely, a fixed term refers to a five-, seven-, or 10-year loan term.

-Another type of small balance commercial lender is a local bank.
+Another type of small balance commercial lenders is a local bank.
 According to the Mortgage Bankers Association, the most commercial multifamily mortgage debt outstanding investor groups were banks and thrift institutions.
 Overall, these institutions provided apartment loans that averaged around $2.7 million in 2019.

 There are several reasons why commercial banks remain one of the top small balance commercial lenders.
 Richard Katzenstein, the senior VP and national director of Marcus & Millichap Capital, explains that borrowers with smaller portfolios tend to “rely on the same bank they use for everyday financial needs.”
 Simply put, borrowers with an established long-term relationship with a bank have more to gain.